AKSW/docs.ontowiki.net/ontowiki/Deployment-Recommendations.md

 ## Webserver

-Most developers are using Apache but there is also a [Setup-on-NGINX](setup+guide+for+NGINX). lighttpd should be possible too, but uses a different rewrite rule language and we don't have ported ours yet.
+Most developers are using Apache but there is also a [Setup-on-NGINX](http://docs.ontowiki.net/ontowiki_Setup-on-NGINX/). lighttpd should be possible too, but uses a different rewrite rule language and we don't have ported ours yet.

 ## PHP

-5.2 or higher, more details for PHP configuration [php.ini-recommendations](here)
+5.2 or higher, more details for PHP configuration [php.ini-recommendations](http://docs.ontowiki.net/ontowiki_php/)

 ## Backend

-- Virtuoso Opensource Version 6.1.4 or higher, more details for installation [VirtuosoBackend](here)
+- Virtuoso Opensource Version 6.1.4 or higher, more details for installation [VirtuosoBackend](http://docs.ontowiki.net/ontowiki_VirtuosoBackend/)
 - A MySQL backend is also available but slower and it should be seen as experimental

 ## Browser

 Current Google Chrome, Safari and Firefox Browsers are tested.
 Current MS-IE are not always tested but should work.
 Older browser are not fully compatible.
-More details [Browser-Compatibility](here)
+More details [Browser-Compatibility](http://docs.ontowiki.net/ontowiki_Browser-Compatibility/)

 ## OntoWiki Version

-We recommend the installation of a current snapshot release (e.g. from the [http:_stack.lod2.eu/_](LOD2+stack)) or directly via from the [https:github.com/AKSW/OntoWiki](repository).
+We recommend the installation of a current snapshot release (e.g. from the [releases](https://www.github.com/AKSW/OntoWiki/releases)) or directly via from the [repository](https://www.github.com/AKSW/OntoWiki).

 ## Professional Support

 AKSW gives professional support for deployment and customization.
-Please ask [http:_aksw.org/SebastianTramp_](Sebastian+Tramp) regarding this.
+Please ask [Natanael Arndt](http://aksw.org/NatanaelArndt) [Philipp Frischmuth](http://aksw.org/PhilippFrischmuth) or regarding this.